Pakistan court bails man accused of masterminding Mumbai attack

 "After reading through the detailed order, we will be in a position to decide if we are going to challenge the court's decision," said prosecutor Chaudhry Azhar.

-India blamed Pakistan-based militant group Lashkar-e-Taiba for the Mumbai attack.
-Ten gunmen spent three days spraying bullets and throwing grenades around city landmarks.
+India blamed Pakistan-based militant group Lashkar-e-Taiba for the Mumbai attacks.
+Ten gunmen spent three days spraying bullets and throwing grenades around some of the country's most famous landmarks.

-Indian Home Minister Rajnath Singh said his bail was deeply unfortunate.
-He said Pakistani Prime Minister Nawaz Sharif had vowed to crush all militants after this week's school attack.
+Relations between India and Pakistan, who have fought three wars since independence from Britain in 1947, nosedived after the attacks and have still not fully recovered.
+A long-running dispute over the Kashmir region periodically flares into violence.

-"I hope the Pakistan government will appeal to the upper court so that Lakhvi's bail is canceled," he said.
+The court ruling came as Pakistan was struggling to come to terms its biggest ever militant attack, the killing on Tuesday of 132 school children and nine members of staff in the city of Peshawar.
+The Pakistani Taliban said it was revenge for a military offensive against them.

-Relations between India and Pakistan, who have fought three wars since independence in 1947, nosedived after the Mumbai attack and have not fully recovered.
-A dispute over the Kashmir region periodically flares into violence.
+Sharif has since vowed there would no longer be any distinction between "good" and "bad" Taliban, an attempt to draw a line under years of Pakistani support for militants it saw as useful in opposing Indian influence.

-Sharif vowed this week there would no longer be any distinction between "good" and "bad" Taliban, an attempt to draw a line under years of Pakistani support for militants it saw as useful in opposing India.
+India and Afghanistan have frequently accused Pakistan of harboring militants who carry out attacks in their countries.

 Pakistan insists the policy is over but many militant groups banned by the government still operate under new names.